luoluoqixi/lonanote/README_en.md

 ## ❓ FAQ

 - Mac prompts `lonanote.app Is Damaged and Can’t Be Opened.
 You Should Move It To The Trash`
-  - Since it is not signed, you need to execute `xattr -c lonanote.app` to open it
+  - Due to being unsigned, you need to execute `xattr -c lonanote.app` to open it for the first time.
   - Related links: [electron-builder #8191](https://github.com/electron-userland/electron-builder/issues/8191), [discussions](https://discussions.apple.com/thread/253714860?sortBy=best)

 ## 🗺 Roadmap